martc55/Jbd2Solis/README.md

 I wanted to send the State of Charge (SoC) of the battery to the inverter to give greater control.
 I have a DIY 16 cell LiFePO4 battery (about 4.5kWh).
 The BMS used is the JBD-SP25S003-L16S-100A.
 It was setup as a lead acid battery on my Solis inverter (RHI-3K-48ES-5G) and worked OK for 18 months, as long as you don't over discharge.
-The maximum discaharge voltage that can be set was 48V, OK for lead acid batteries but too low LiFePO4.
 When it gets near to 20% SoC, at my battery voltage is about 51V, under low load.
 I noted that at 20% it did not completely disconnect the battery, but it continues to discharge about 42W, so I set force charge at 15%.

 BMS has 2 output ports, One UART for BT module and I use the app to log the voltage and current data.